Hello

 Between December 2013 and May 2016 Dominic was CEO of The Copyright Hub, bringing a vision for how the internet can function better for creators to a wide and receptive international group of stakeholders.
 Having turned that vision into reality with ten launched services and hundreds more planned, Dominic has moved back to focus more on commercial endeavours.

-He is also a blogger on copyright issues, with a blog at www.copyrightblog.co.uk, and an occasional contributor to a number of publications on subjects relating to the media.
-He writes, speaks and comments on issues related to the internet, the media and intellectual property.
+He is also an occasional blogger on copyright issues at www.copyrightblog.co.uk, and a more frequent contributor to a number of publications on subjects relating to the media.
+Some of them are gathered here.
+He writes, speaks and comments on issues related to the internet, the media and intellectual property, quite often on LinkedIn.
 He also sometimes reviews gadgets.
+If you have a gadget you want me to review, please send them.

 You can find out more about Dominic here.